liamchampton/tech-days/fundamentals-section/fundamentals.md

 ## Functions
 - Go functions are natively supported and can be passed as variables, return types and parameters for later invocation.
 - Anonymous functions are also allowed.
-- Function composition is easy to do in go.
+- Function composition is easy to do in Go.
 - Deferred functions are useful for guaranteed clean up tasks.

 [Playground](https://go.dev/play/p/fDUKmkVvezv)